brianyi14/honda-accord-prices/report.md

     ## Multiple R-squared:  0.8855, Adjusted R-squared:  0.8686
     ## F-statistic: 52.58 on 5 and 34 DF,  p-value: 4.949e-15

-For the F-test, the null hypothesis is that the coefficients of all the predictors is zero.
+The null hypothesis is that the coefficients of all the predictors is zero.
 The alternative hypothesis is that at least one of the coefficients of the predictors is not zero.
 The F-statistic is 52.58, which is greater than 1, so we want to reject the null hypothesis and say that the alternative hypothesis is true.
 The p-value is 4.49e-15, which is less than 0.05, indicating that this is not due to chance.
 Therefore, the F-test explains a significant amount of variability within our model and indicates at least one of the predictors is effective in this model.

 ------------------------------------------------------------------------

 Model Comparison
 ----------------

-Let us compare Model \#1 (single linear) to Model \#2 (multiple linear)
+We first compare Model \#1 (simple linear) to Model \#2 (multiple linear) through a nested F-test.

 ``` r
 # Nested F-test between Model #1 and Model #2